 EDG is the short form for Enterprise Development Grant.
 This grant was announced in the Annual Budget 2018.
 In short, EDG is a grant for established local SMEs (Small Medium Enterprises) to help them grow and transform their businesses.

 How much funding can I get?

-EDG is under the new governmental agency called Enterprise Singapore, ESG in abbreviated form.
-ESG is a merged entity of SPRING and IE Singapore.
-They give the final green light to all grants.
+Enterprise Singapore, ESG in abbreviated form, gives the final green light to all EDG grants.

 What is the maximum grant?

 That really depends on the scope of the project.
 The grant is correlated to the size of the company in terms of turnover and manpower.
 We do not have the exact algorithm nor science on this.
 Neither ESG will give you a definite answer on this.